All Episodes

 Has anybody attempted to give you funding or something like that to reproduce this equipment?

-In other words, let's do it again?
+In other words, let's do it again.

-Oh yes, definitely.
+Oh, yes, definitely.

-There was a talk in 1997.
+There was talk in 1997.

-To get the Hutchison Effect moved from Canada down to Bodega Bay, California and set it up in operation so that the scientists, such as John Alexander or Ken Shoulders or Dr. Elizabeth Van Roger, can come in and see what I'm doing.
+A friend of mine, who really respected a scientist, wrote to Prince Hans Adam Liechtenstein, who's known me for 12 years, for funding to get the Hutchison effect moved from Canada down to Badiga Bay, California, and set it up in operation so that the scientists, such as John Alexander or Ken Shoulders or Dr. Elizabeth Ann Roger, can come in and see what I'm doing.

-So they can take notes and extrapolate and calculate certain things that I'm doing and get it into a logical, scientific format.
+So they can take notes and extrapolate and calculate certain things that I'm doing and get it into a logical scientific format.

 And nothing ever came of it?

-I have many letters from Prince Liechtenstein, and he was willing at the time to try something, but he then dropped it.
+No, I have many letters from Prince Liechtenstein, and he was willing at the time to try something, but he then dropped it.

-Well, in 1999 I did able to duplicate a toy UFO right up to the ceiling right here.
+And, well, 99 I did able to duplicate a toy UFO right up to the ceiling right here.

 Really?

-I cheated a little bit.
+Yeah, I cheated a little bit.

-How much money, right now, would it take, do you think, John, to put together the equipment to duplicate this or maybe even do it on a larger scale?
+How much money right now would it take, do you think, John, to put together the equipment to duplicate this or maybe even do it on a larger scale?

 Now, I put a lot in here.

-But it's limited because it's an apartment.
+I do research in here, but it's limited because it's an apartment.

-And when I did the 99 Experiment for Fox TV, I was lucky.
+And when I did the 99 experiment for Fox TV, I was lucky it was a Canadian holiday.

 But the field affected the building across the street.